upcliujie/mesa/docs/gallium/resources.rst

 2D surface accessed with normalized coordinates.
 2D array textures are supported depending on PIPE_CAP_MAX_TEXTURE_ARRAY_LAYERS.

-- If PIPE_CAP_NPOT_TEXTURES is not supported,
-      width and height must be powers of two
 - depth0 must be 1
 - array_size must be 1 for PIPE_TEXTURE_2D
 - Mipmaps can be used